The end of newsprint?

 Of course we already know that newspapers, particularly those that are not coming to grips with the internet age, are dying.
 A number of them have already folded, and others are soldiering on, but precariously.
 Others are trying to save themselves by offering access to their websites in return for a payment.

 Until recently I didn’t think that web-based newspapers were the future of news reporting.
 No matter how powerful the computer or how chic the laptop, it just wasn’t how one would read the news over breakfast.
 So I thought that the more astute newspapers would survive and would be able to continue to print hard copy.
 Now, with the phenomenal growth of the iPad and other tablet computers, this may be changing.
 I actually now find it easier to manipulate the newspaper with my fingers than to mess around with the paper pages.
 And I am not altogether alone in this.

 I have a subscription to an iPad-based newspaper subscription service that, for less than £1 a day, lets me download all my normal newspapers in the exact print format.
 How can I lose?

 And yet, I wonder what the future holds for news reporting.
 First, will there be a viable business model that sustains a network of reporters and correspondents for a coherent news organisation, not just services that take copy from others?
 Will advertisers support the kind of model I am now using?
 Will the anarchy of the internet, and the fact that anybody can set up a news site, destroy the reliability of news reporting?
 Will the tabloid world change, or maybe even disappear?

-An uncertain world lies ahead.Explore posts in the same categories: culture, society comment below, or link to this permanent URL from your own site.
+An uncertain world lies ahead.culture, society comment below, or link to this permanent URL from your own site.